jmasurovsky/Superhero_ML/README.md

 PostgreSQL database has been set up and will be used as storage for final-stage cleaned, analyzed, and outputted results from ML models.
 A connection to Python has been created in the 'superhero_cleaning' notebook (see data_cleaning branch).

+## Data preprocessing

+Before running any machine learning algorithms, the data needed to be preprocessed.
+Alignment and Gender were converted to binary as 0 and 1.
+Dummy values were created from superpower, physical characterstics, and publisher fields.
+Superhero ability matrix stats were label encoded into bins using adaptive binning.
+Adaptive binning uses the IQR ranges as bin values.

+### Logistic Regression Classification

+The target variable is the 'Alignment' field.
+The data was split into ~80% training (400) and ~20% testing (117).